imaddine1/cloud-1/README.md

 tasks/: This folder contains the automation tasks or plays that Ansible runs on the target nodes.

 files/: This folder holds files to be copied to remote nodes as part of the automation process.

+handlers/: This folder contains tasks that are executed only when notified.